 I pressure cook the wild rice and farro 25 minutes in my Power Pressure Cooker XL for 25 minutes on the rice/risotto setting.
 After a 5 minute quick pressure release, I drain the rice and grains, and finish the pilaf.

 It really is that simple.
-Pressure Cooker Wild Rice and Farro Pilaf is elegant enough to serve alongside your roast turkey, duck, or prime rib, but also simple enough to serve with a roast chicken any time.
+Pressure Cooker Wild Rice and Farro Pilaf is elegant enough to serve alongside your roast turkey, duck, or prime rib, but also simple enough to serve with a chicken dinner any time.

 Pressure Cooker Wild Rice and Farro Pilaf